See [https://infracamp.org/project/kickstart] for detailed documentation.

 KICKSTART_WIN_PATH= # If running on windows - map bash

-Secrets can be added either via the command kickstart secrets add <secretname>
+Secrets can be added either via the command kickstart secrets add <secretname> or

 via Environment variables (used for ci-builds).
-All variables names KICKSECRET_name
+All variables names KICKSECRET_name will

-be mounted to /run/secrets/name
+be mounted to /run/secrets/name.

 ./kickstartconfig

-By default, kickstart will configure debuggers to send data to 10.10.10.10
+By default, kickstart will configure debuggers to send data to 10.10.10.10.
+So

 this ip should be added to your pc’s networks.